 #2 Chill at San Francisco Bay

-As a boat lover a cruise in SF is of course one of my top tips.
+As a boat lover, a cruise in SF is, of course, one of my top tips.
+Is there anything better than getting around via boat?
 Enjoy the beach area at the Bay with great views at the Golden Gate Beach.
 Why not book a cruise and see SF from a different perspective.
+For about an hour you will under the Golden Gate Bridge, pass famous Alcatraz Island – an audio commentary will tell you more about San Francisco’s history and the attractions you pass.

 #3 Ride the World Famous Cable Car